gitacoco/data-structures/Weekly_assign_07/README.md

 ![timeTable](./image/timeTable.png)

 ### Special Thanks
 Special Thanks to Lee Kuczewski.
-We mutually encouraged, inspired, fought alongside with bugs and overcome this challenge assignment together.
+We mutually encouraged, inspired, fought alongside with bugs and overcomed this unprecedented challenging assignment together.
 I really enjoy working with him.
 And the postponement of this assignment is super appreciated.

 ### Thoughts, Debugging and Lesson Learned